kudobuilder/kuttl.dev/content/docs/testing/test-environments.md

 # Test Environments

-The KUDO test harness can run tests against several different test environments, allowing your test suites to be used in many different environments.
+The KUTTL test harness can run tests against several different test environments, allowing your test suites to be used in many different environments.

-A default environment for the tests can be defined in `kudo-test.yaml` allowing each test suite or project to easily use the correct environment.
+A default environment for the tests can be defined in `kuttl-test.yaml` allowing each test suite or project to easily use the correct environment.

 [[toc]]